Jienniers/PaperPulseBot-DiscordBot/Readme.md

 - Send time warnings near the end of the session.
 - Accept PDF uploads and forward them to the assigned examiner by DM.
 - Let examiners verify candidates and award marks.
-- Generate candidate profiles from stored session history.
+- Generate candidate profiles from stored session data.
 - Show a channel-specific leaderboard.
 - Persist server, session, candidate, mark, and verification data in MongoDB.